SayantanBanerjee16/Transact/README.md

 So the primary motivation in building this transaction recording application is to build a verification layer over the recordings so that any of the transactions recorded in this application is adequately trusted and verified by both parties involved in that transaction.

+## Usage

+For installation and usage of this application Navigate to: [/APK/Transact.apk](https://github.com/SayantanBanerjee16/Transact/tree/main/APK) download and install the application into your android phones. <Recommended Android 8.0(Oreo) version and above>

 ## Application Screenshots

 * First the user must be authenticated.
-Here user needs to suppply his mobile number, which is followed by an OTP verification.
+Here user needs to supply his mobile number, which is followed by an OTP verification.

 <img src="images/auth.jpg" width="200" height ="400">